Related Subjects:

 - Renal Involvement:

-- Angiomyolipomas - benign tumors composed of blood vessels, muscle, and fat.
+- Angiomyolipomas - benign tumours composed of blood vessels, muscle, and fat.

 - Increased risk of renal cell carcinoma.